 Competing for attention as a golf course in the Algarve can be tricky.
-There are so many excellent resorts to choose from in this region of Portugal, it would easy for some to slip by the radar.
+There are so many excellent resorts to choose from in this region of Portugal.
+It would easy for some to slip by the radar.

-However, this results in every course having to be at its best to attract golfers and the competition keeps every Algarve club on its toes.
+However, this results in every course having to be at its best to attract golfers, and the competition keeps every Algarve club on its toes.

-The course is located 12 kilometres from the Moorish town of Tavira on the eastern Algarve.
+The golf course is located 12 kilometres from the Moorish town of Tavira on the eastern Algarve.
 The island of Tavira boasts a long sandy beach and is a great place to stay when playing golf at Quinta da Cima.
 Only 45 minutes’ drive from Faro International Airport and it doesn’t take long from arrivals to be on the first tee.

 There are good practice facilities available, with a big driving range and two large practice greens.
 There is also a bunker, chipping and pitching areas, so you can practice every aspect of your game before venturing onto the course.

 Also, a par-3 Academy Course comprises 3 greens and 6 tees and is a great place to hone various aspects of your game.

 Course architect, Rocky Roquemore, has designed many courses on the southern coast of Europe but Quinta da Cima is up there with his best.

 It is one of two 18-hole courses on the complex, and the big draw for many people is the lack of buildings around the course.
 If there is one criticism that can be forwarded about golf courses in the Algarve, it’s the number of villas and apartments surrounding some of the courses, but he is not the case at Quinta da Cima.